Tangut language

 Tangut was one of the official languages of the Western Xia dynasty, founded by the Tangut people in northwestern China.
-The Western Xia was annihilated by the Mongol Empire in 1227.
+The Western Xia was annexed by the Mongol Empire in 1227.
 The Tangut language has its own script, the Tangut script.
-The latest known text written in the Tangut language, the Tangut dharani pillars, dates to 1502, suggesting that the language was still in use nearly three hundred years after the collapse of Western Xia.
+The latest known text written in the Tangut language, the Tangut dharani pillars, dates to 1502, suggesting that the language was still in use nearly three hundred years after the collapse of the Western Xia.

 Classification

 Since the 2010s, Tangutologists have commonly classified Tangut as a Qiangic or Gyalrongic language.
 On the basis of both morphological and lexical evidence, Lai et al. (2020) classify Tangut as a West Gyalrongic language.

-Beaudouin (2023a,b) showed that Tangut was a Horpa language, a subgroup of the Qiangic languages.
-He hypothesizes a position between the Northern (Stodsde) and Central (Stau, Geshiza) lects, proposing a tentative Urheimat around the place where the Erkai variety is spoken today within Ngawa, Sichuan.
+Beaudouin (2023a,b) shows that Tangut is a Horpa language, a subgroup of West Gyalrongic.
+He hypothesizes a position between the Northern (Stodsde) and Central (Stau, Geshiza) lects, proposing a tentative Urheimat around the place where the Erkai variety is spoken today within Ngawa, Sichuan, China.